mdsufz/MuDoGeR/Manual_MuDoGeR.md

 mudoger viral module  -o /path/to/output/folder -f ~/path/to/assembly/file --vifinder --virsorter --vibrant --dereplication -c 70 -i 95
  ```

 In the final output directory four folders are appeared.
-Three of them contain the results from the independent recovery of each tool while in the fourth the user can found the final de-replicated contigs and the .
+Three of them contain the results from the independent recovery of each tool while in the fourth the user can found the final de-replicated contigs.
 The independent recovered contigs of each tool can be usefull for other types of analysis.

 ```
 virfinder_folder   virsorter_folder    vibrant_folder    dereplication_folder